mir-dataset-loaders/mirdata/docs/source/contributing.rst

 - `Issue Tracker <https://github.com/mir-dataset-loaders/mirdata/issues>`_
 - `Source Code <https://github.com/mir-dataset-loaders/mirdata>`_

-To reduce friction, we may make commits on top of contributors PRs.
+To reduce friction, we may make commits on top of contributor's PRs.
 If you do not want us to, please tag your PR with ``please-do-not-edit``.